isomerpages/moe-fernvalepri/_our-school-info/Our Rules & Regulations.md

 </tr>
 <tr>
 <td colspan="4" width="616">
-<p>FT and Co FT will conduct a Uniform Check on Monday.</p>
-<p>A. School T-Shirt to be tucked in at all times.</p>
-<p>B. Name tag to be sewn/iron-on in the designated thread marking on the shirt/blouse/PE T-shirt.</p>
-<p>C. Socks are to be FVPS socks or completely white with no other markings(brands).</p>
-<p>D. Socks must be above the ankle height at all times.</p>
-<p>E. Shoes are to be completely black with no other markings.</p>
-<p>F. Boys&rsquo; hair should be 2 fingers above the shirt collar.
-Male students must be clean-shaven and neat in appearance.</p>
-<p>G. Girls' hair if shoulder - length or longer, must be tied up with black or dark green ribbons only.</p>
-<p>H. Fingernails must be kept clean and short without any nail polish.</p>
-<p>&nbsp;I. Only small earrings are allowed for girls only with the intention to keep the ear hole&nbsp;<br /> from closing and not a fashion accessory.</p>
-<p>J. Coloured or highlighted hair is not allowed.</p>
-<p>K. Punky hairstyles or inner cut styles(inconsistent length and styles) are not allowed.</p>
+FT and Co FT will conduct a Uniform Check on Monday.<br><br>A. School T-Shirt to be tucked in at all times.<br><br>B. Name tag to be sewn/iron-on in the designated thread marking on the shirt/blouse/PE T-shirt.<br><br>C. Socks are to be FVPS socks or completely white with no other markings(brands).<br><br>D. Socks must be above the ankle height at all times.<br><br>E. Shoes are to be completely black with no other markings.<br><br>F. Boys&rsquo; hair should be 2 fingers above the shirt collar.
+Male students must be clean-shaven and neat in appearance.<br><br>G. Girls' hair if shoulder - length or longer, must be tied up with black or dark green ribbons only.<br><br>H. Fingernails must be kept clean and short without any nail polish.<br><br>I. Only small earrings are allowed for girls only with the intention to keep the ear hole; from closing and not a fashion accessory.<br><br>J. Coloured or highlighted hair is not allowed.<br><br>K. Punky hairstyles or inner cut styles(inconsistent length and styles) are not allowed.
 </td>
 </tr>
 <tr>